Several myths are surrounding the game of chess. The most common question asked is, “Is chess a game for nerds?”. Many people believe it is.

 3. Adults are better at chess than Children

 Being older doesn’t necessarily make you a better chess player.
-Most people consider adults better chess players because of their high levels of concentration, ability to make quick decisions, and level of maturity.
+Most people consider adults better chess players because of their higher levels of concentration, ability to make quick decisions, and level of maturity.

 Scientists have conducted experiments with different groups of adults and children to see who is better.
 They found that kids are better at chess if trained correctly.
 This is due to their ability to grasp things faster compared to their youth or adult counterparts.

 4. Chess Grandmasters can think 25-30 moves ahead

 It is a common misconception between many people, be it a chess player or not, that chess masters can calculate chess positions as far as 25-30 moves ahead of current game scenes.